-As in the M+M business model the main future investment is in the area of software development, the expenses for which are mostly not capitalized, there is only relatively small capital expenditure necessary to keep the fixed assets on an actual status.
+As in the M+M business model the main future investment is in the area of software development, the expenses for which are mostly not capitalized, there is only relatively small capital expenditure necessary.

-In 2023 capital expenditure amounting to EUR 7.21 mln (PY: 6.12) was mainly spent on the renewal of fixed assets and on subsidiary shareholdings.
+In 2024 capital expenditure amounting to EUR 10.93 mln (PY: 7.21) was mainly spent on the renewal of fixed assets (e.g. internal IT projects and new software developments, among others in the area of digital twins) and on subsidiary shareholdings.